espressif/developer-portal/content/blog/vscode-esp-idf-v1.8.0/index.md

 ## Introduction

-[ESP-IDF Visual Studio Code Extension](https://github.com/espressif/vscode-esp-idf-extension) v1.8.0 has been released!
+[ESP-IDF VS Code Extension](https://github.com/espressif/vscode-esp-idf-extension) v1.8.0 has been released!
 It introduces new features and many improvements.
 If you face any issue or improvement ideas please share them as a [Github issue](https://github.com/espressif/vscode-esp-idf-extension/issues).

 This article covers the following key features: